 - “Can I expect to communicate with you directly throughout my case?”
 People who have never hired an attorney in the past often don’t realize the importance of this question.
 It’s important to ensure that you will have regular access to the attorney you hired.
 That means that you can reach him or her on the phone and not always have to speak to a legal assistant.
 This person should be the one providing you with regular updates on your case as well.

 - “Has the Virginia State Bar ever disciplined you?”
 Do you have the appropriate amounts of legal malpractice insurance?
 Answering yes to the first question doesn’t automatically disqualify an attorney from representing you.
 He or she just needs to be honest about the reason for the discipline and what he or she does differently because of it.
-As for legal malpractice insurance, this protects both parties in case of a serious dispute regarding handling of your case.
+As for legal malpractice insurance, this protects both parties in case of a serious dispute regarding the handling of your case.

 Request Your Legal Consultation Today